 Make the first small cut right between the skin and filet.
 Using a sharp knife, make long cuts separating the skin away from the filet.
 Not short sawing cuts.
 Lengthy cuts will help keep the salmon presentation, instead of chopping up your salmon with short choppy cuts.

-Once you’ve made the first cut move your hand back away from the knife.
-The salmon skin is tough and is hard to cut through, meaning you’re not likely to get cut by the knife coming through the skin.
+Once you've made the first cut move your hand back away from the knife.
+The salmon skin is tough and is hard to cut through.
+The means you are less likely to get an accidental cut from the knife coming through the skin.

 Using a paper towel, grip the skin where the cut was made.
 Then place the knife back into the slot.

-To remove the skin, angle the knife downwards a small amount back towards the salmon skin.
+To remove the skin, angle the knife down to the skin.
 Wiggling the knife back and forth along the length of the skin.
-You can wiggle the salmon skin with the paper towel too.
+You can wiggle the salmon skin with a paper towel too.

 As the knife wiggles back and forth, allow the knife to flatten out becoming almost parallel to the cutting board.

-- 2 tsp of chopped shallots (chop them before the food processor or risk having chunks)
+- 2 teaspoon of chopped shallots (chop them before the food processor or risk having chunks)

-- The juice of 1/2 of a lime.
-If the lime isn’t juicy add more.
+- juice of ½ of a lime.
+If the lime isn't juicy add more

-- half of serrano pepper. (cut in half and add in the bottom part of the pepper
+- half of one serrano pepper (cut in half, add the bottom part of the pepper)

-- 2 tbsp of sour cream, or yogurt, or heavy cream
+- 2 tablespoon of sour cream, or yogurt, or heavy cream